 The CWG held a public webinar on Augusts 31, 2016 to present the draft Science Coordination Plan to the public and address initial stakeholder questions.
 In conjunction with the August webinar, a draft version of the Plan was released for public review and comments were accepted through mid-September 2016.
 Webinar documents are provided below.

-Links to relevant documents are provided below.
+Links to other relevant documents are provided below.